joegurr/mqtt-web-app/README.md

 These following instructions assume you are using a UNIX based system.

-I am running a local instance of rabbimq for this project.
+I am running a local instance of rabbitmq for this project.
 To set one up for yourself install rabbitmq.
 For debian users: `sudo apt install rabbitmq-server`.
 Then we need to enable a few plugins via `rabbitmq-plugins enable rabbitmq_mqtt rabbitmq_web_mqtt`.

 To start rabbitmq use the command `rabbitmq-server` and stop the process with `<CTRL C>`.